TOMToolkit/tom_base/docs/targets/target_matcher.rst

 Add the path to your custom ``TargetMatchManager`` to the "Target" key of the MATCH_MANAGERS dictionary as shown in the example.

+Once you have defined your custom ``TargetMatchManager`` in ``settings.py``, you can need to create the custom ``TargetMatchManager`` in your project.
+We recommend you do this inside your project's ``custom_code`` app, but can be placed anywhere.

-The following code provides an example of a custom ``TargetMatchManager`` that checks for exact name matches and requires that a target must have an RA and DEC more than 2" away from any other target in the database to be considered
+The ``TargetMatchManager`` can be extended to include additional methods or to override any of the default methods described in :doc:`Target: Models <../api/tom_targets/models>`.
+The following code provides an example of a custom ``TargetMatchManager`` that checks for exact name matches instead of the default fuzzy matches.
+This would change the default behavior for several parts of the TOM Toolkit that endeavor to determine if a target or alias is unique based on its name.
-unique:

 .. code-block:: python
     :caption: match_managers.py
     :linenos:
+    :emphasize-lines: 15

     from tom_targets.base_models import TargetMatchManager